DanteHealy/Finance-Transformation/README.md

     https://pixabay.com/
 11. Birme: A web portal for sizing multiple images to the exact same scale at the same time. https://www.birme.net/?target_width=2500
 12. W3C Markup Validation for error checking my code. https://validator.w3.org/#validate_by_uri
-13. Used Am I Responsive? for validating the design of my webpages on various screen sizes at the same time: http://ami.responsivedesign.is/#
+13. Used Am I Responsive? for validating the design of my webpages on various screen sizes at the same time. http://ami.responsivedesign.is/#
 14. Google and Youtube for ad hoc problems.